We've been featured in:

-If you have had a pavement accident in public, you may be wondering, “Can I claim if I fall in the street?”.
-By reading this guide, you can find out what duty of care a third party owes to you to prevent accidents in the street and whether you are eligible to claim compensation for your injuries.
+If you have had a pavement accident in public, you may be wondering, ‘Can I claim if I fall in the street?’
+By reading our guide, you can find out what duty of care a third party owes to you to prevent accidents in the street and whether you are eligible to claim compensation for your injuries.
 We also discuss how a fall accident might happen due to a breached duty of care.

 Then, we tell you what pieces of evidence you could collect to prove a public liability claim and how compensation for a fall injury is calculated.

-To end this guide, we explain what No Win No Fee agreements are and how a specialist personal injury solicitor can help you if you are eligible to make a pavement accident claim.
+To end our guide, we explain what No Win No Fee agreements are and how a specialist personal injury solicitor can help you if you are eligible to make a pavement accident claim.

 Our team can confirm whether you are eligible to claim compensation.
-By contacting our advisors, you can discuss your case for free and if it’s found your case is eligible, an advisor can connect you with one of our expert solicitors.
+By contacting our advisors, you can discuss your case free of charge and possibly be connected with one of our expert solicitors.

 To reach out, you can: